1Computer1/hoshi/README.md

 - Setting a custom starboard channel.
 - Deleting messages from the starboard in case of abuse.
 - Viewing the people who starred a message.
-- Blacklisting people from using the starboard.
 - Adding positive reputation to users.
 - Viewing local and global stars and reputation.
+- Blacklisting people from using the starboard or adding reputation.

 ## Setup

 To setup for personal use:
 - Set up a PostgreSQL database.
 - Fill out the `config.json`.
-- Run the bot using `node .` or [PM2](http://pm2.keymetrics.io/)!
+- Run the bot using `node .` or [PM2](http://pm2.keymetrics.io/).